wbrowar/craft-admin-bar/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Admin Bar.

 ## Add Admin Bar to Your Twig Template
-To add Admin Bar to your website add the `{{ adminBar() }}` tag within your Twig template.
+To add Admin Bar to your website add the `{{ adminBar() }}` function within your Twig template.
 Admin Bar will be displayed on any page that includes this tag when someone—who has the permission to view the CP—is logged into your website.

 In your plugin settings you can use CSS Custom Properties to override the look of your admin bar to match your website’s look and feel.